 Recruiting

 This page is one tool to help you understand college football recruiting.
-It will be a helpful resource as you begin that journey.
+It will be a helpful resource as you take that journey.
 Keep in mind that there is no "one size fits all "approach and the process can greatly differ depending on the athlete.
 Our coaching staff is here to help guide and mentor you as needed.
+Before you start the process, make sure to speak to a coach about your desire to be recruited for college, they will help you understand that journey and next steps.

 NCAA & Eligibility